Spenbert02/FisnarRobotPlugin/readme.md

 # README
-FisnarCSVWriter is a plugin for Utlimaker's [Cura](https://github.com/Ultimaker/Cura) slicer software that adds functionality for printing
+FisnarRobotPlugin is a plugin for Utlimaker's [Cura](https://github.com/Ultimaker/Cura) slicer software that adds functionality for printing
 CAD files with Fisnar dispensing robots.
 It is still in development and this page will be updated regularly.